What Are Thermal Foggers?

 All of these foggers use heat to vaporize the fogging solution.
 This creates a dense cloud of fog that penetrates even hard-to-reach outdoor areas such as shrubbery, grass, treetops, and so on.
-One of the boundless ways to fight and overcome pests and insects is using a thermal fogger, because a thermal fogger outputs insecticide in sufficient fog form that let the fog settle even in the tiniest cracks, killing all insects within your vicinity.
+One of the boundless ways to fight and overcome pests and insects is using a thermal fogger, because a thermal fogger outputs insecticide in sufficient fog form that lets the fog settle even in the tiniest cracks, killing all insects within your vicinity.

 How Do They Work?

 As the name suggests, a thermal fogger uses heat to vaporize a fogging solution.
 In most cases, this liquid is an insecticide.
 It sprays the solution out of the nozzle of the fogger in the form of a mist or a fog.

 Thermal foggers have a storage tank that can hold anywhere from about 1.2 L to 10 L of solution.
 This container, which holds insecticide or other fogging liquids, is located on the bottom of most foggers.
 In some foggers, though, this container is within the body of the machine.

 The machine contains a pump used to send the fogging solution from the container through the heat assembly, which is located on the front of the fogger.
 The person operating the fogger initiates this pump by pressing the fogging trigger.
 For most thermal foggers, this fogging trigger is under the handle of the tool.

 - Propane foggers have a socket for the propane gas cylinder on the back of the fogger.

 - Fuel foggers have a large fuel tank on the side of the fogger.